"Something so precious as life must be restored at an invaluable price, even if done through free healing."

 Corvin though, caught something else.
 Around the figure's neck, there was a necklace.
 A strange emblem was etched on it.
 It suddenly struck Corvin with a feeling like cold iron.

-And just as unnatural as he had appeared, the figure was no longer there.
-And the train had not slowed down any second.
+And just as unnatural as he had appeared, the figure was no longer there the next second.
+And the train had not slowed down its momentum.

 ---

-Anvil heard none of it.
+Anvil though, was already dead.
+He heard none of the wails and voices of the people in the carriage.
 The sound around him suddenly dulled.
-People's voices stretched thin that he could hardly make up their words together.
-Everything felt as though he had sunk beneath a deep water.
+People's voices began to stretch thin that he could hardly make up their words together.
+Everything felt as though he had suddenly jumped into a deep water.
 Despite the sudden pain, it was not the last thing he registered before dying though.

-He saw something else.
+He saw one last thing.
 The same thing Corvin saw too.
 That necklace.
-Upon seeing it, his instincts were already screaming before he could make meaning of what that was.
+Upon seeing it, his instincts were already screaming terror before he could make meaning of what it was.

 But he couldn't anymore, because he had died.